sketchplugins/plugin-directory/README.md

 - [Copy Swift Code](https://github.com/ngs/sketchplugin-swift-color), by Atsushi NAGASE: A Sketch Plugin for generating UIColor and NSColor initializer Swift code from fill color of selected layers.
 - [Copy to All](https://github.com/wuwa/sketch-copy-to-all), by Ben Benhorin: sketch - copy to all artboards plugin
 - [CopyColor](https://github.com/poyi/copycolor), by Poyi: Plugin that provides shortcut to copy layer fill color, border color, or text color to your clipboard for Sketch 4
-- [Cover Artboard](https://github.com/sebj/cover-artboard), by Seb Jachec: Resizes the selected layer to cover its containing artboard in Sketch.
 - [CSS Sprite Mixin](https://github.com/littlebusters/sketch-css-sprite-mixin), by littlebusters: Copy mixin code for SCSS, Less and Stylus to clipboard in Sketch 3.
 - [CSSketch](https://github.com/johncoates/cssketch), by John Coates: CSS Stylesheet integration to improve your workflow, with Less support.
 Attach once, updates your design automatically on stylesheet changes.
 - [Date Generator](https://github.com/bshorta/date-generator-sketch), by Bernardo Horta: A random date generator plugin for Sketch